CoinCheung/BiSeNet/README.md

 ### More notes:
 I don't quite understand the idea behind the structure of using spatial path actually.
 If features with stride=8 is needed, it can simply be done by using the 8x feature in the backbones, as does with [deeplabv3+]() which uses a 4x feature from the resnet backbone.
 In this way, BiSeNet shall also use features from the 8x stage, which I believe will take better advantage of the backbone features.
 If resnet 8x feature is better than 3 naive conv-bn-relu blocks, we should use resnet 8x feature, thus the model will become a resnet18 based [UNet]() with some attention blocks (and the effect of ARM cannot be verified in this repository).
 I will give up further trying in the short future and read more other paper, in hope for better understanding this model.

+### Tricks:
+1. use online hard example ming, and only train the hard pixels, partly solve the problem of pixel number not balanced
+2. do not tune bn and bias parameters
+3. use 10 times the lr at the output layers
+4. use crop evaluation, which means that we need to crop chips with the same size as the training crop size.
+We could crop overlapped chips from one image and infer with the cropped chips, then add the scores of the chips to the associated positions in the whole score map.
+5. multi-scale-flip training/evaluating
+6. warmup

+### Things should take care
+1. the fliped-msc evaluation means add the logits of the original prediction and its flipped version first, and then compute the exponential of the sum.
+The final prediciton is computed via adding all the scores of all the scales together.